hlotvonen/gdc-blog/content/2020-02-07-usage-tutorial-for-glyph-drawing-club.md.md

 * With "Glyph offset X" and "Glyph offset Y" you can move or shift the glyph in x and y -axis, while still technically assigned to the cell.
 The amount the glyph is shifted is 1/8th of the width of the glyph.
 * Press "Reset to default" to reset a glyph into its default state, removing all offsets, scaling in addition to rotation, flipping, inversion.

 **Note:** Sometimes if you use a lot of offsets and scaling it's hard to see which cell the glyph is actually assigned to.
-One way to figure out what each cell holds is to check the Layers section which shows the contents of each layer.
+You can `alt+click` on a shape to move your cursor to the cell it's placed on.

 **Note #2:** Sometimes if you offset or scale a glyph, it appears "under" or "above" another glyph next to it, when you want it to be the other way around.
 This happens usually if you move a glyph down or to the right.
 One way to avoid this is to move the glyph to a cell below the glyphs you want to overlap and offset to the left and up instead.